 • Nubuck Color Restoration

-The above will go a long way to restore Nubuck—light stains, dulled down colors, etc., can vanish with only these.
+The above will go a long way to restore Nubuck—light stains, dulled down colors, etc., can be handled with only the these.
 But you can take it one step further by using CAMOSCIO to restore, refresh and enhance Nubuck's colors and make them more vibrant while also helping maintain Nubuck's velvet nap.

-It may not be the most forgiving, but with faultless regular and assiduous care, it provides rich, soothing and warm comfort, unparalleled by the best fabric imitations or even by other high-end leathers!
+Nubuck may not be the most forgiving leather, but with faultless regular and assiduous care, it provides rich, soothing and warm comfort, unparalleled by the best fabric imitations or even by other high-end leathers!

 What is the Best Leather Cleaner for NUBUCK?